freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/business-card/user-stories.md

 5. The `business-card` class should be `300px` wide and it should have a background color of `lavenderblush`.
 There should be a padding of `20px` all around and a top margin of `100px`.
 The text should be center aligned and the font size should be `16px`.
 The left and right margins should be set to `auto`.

 6. Inside the `buisness-card` div, there should be an `img` tag with the class `profile-image`.
-The image source should be set to `flower.jpg` and there should be a  `alt` attribute should be set to `Profile Image`.
+The image source should be set to `flower.jpg` and there should be an `alt` attribute should be set to `Profile Image`.
 The image size should be `150px by 150px`.
 The bottom margin should be `10px` and there should be a `2px` solid `lightgray` border around the image.

 7. Inside the `business-card` div, you should have an `h1`, `h2, `and `h3` tag.